California Shakespeare Theater: Cal Shakes

 In 2003, the company officially changed its name, again, to California Shakespeare Theater, or Cal Shakes.
 In 2009, Susie Falk was named Managing Director, following the departure of Debbie Chinn.
 In late 2009, Moscone was chosen by the Stage Directors and Choreographers Foundation (SDCF) as the inaugural recipient of the Zelda Fichandler Award.
 The award was created to recognize an outstanding director or choreographer who is transforming the regional arts landscape through his singular creativity and artistry in theater.

 In 2015, Jonathan Moscone stepped down as Artistic Director after 15 years.
 His final production was Charles Ludham's The Mystery of Irma Vep in August/September of the same year.

 Eric Ting was chosen as its new Artistic Director joining in the fall of 2015.
 His first production was 2016's Othello, produced with minimal sets and costumes in service of a community tour of the same production that fall.
-The production got some searing reviews and drew a strong response from many longtime patrons, but ten years later it is cited as a powerful production that allowed actors to speak their truth.
+The production got some negative reviews and drew a strong response from many longtime patrons, but ten years later it is cited as a powerful production that allowed actors to speak their truth.

 In 2017, Ting directed the first production of Cal Shakes' New Classics Initiative, the West Coast premiere of black odyssey, by Oakland native Marcus Gardley, directed by Eric Ting.
-This reimagining of Homer’s Odyssey as the journey of an African American soldier returning from deployment in Afghanistan to his home in Oakland broke Cal Shakes single ticket sales records, garnered seven Theatre Bay Area Awards, and was hailed as one of CalShakes' best productions ever.
+The performance was a reimagining of Homer’s Odyssey as the journey of an African American soldier returning from deployment in Afghanistan to his home in Oakland.